7 Ways To Nail Your First 7 Days As A Yacht Stew.

 Why you need a B1/B2 visa if you’re planning to work on a yacht which does the famous Caribbean season?

-The Caribbean yachting itinerary includes cruising in U.S waters so it is necessary for all crew to be legally entering the country on the correct visas.
-If crew don’t have the right visas it can lead to the yacht being detained.
+The Caribbean yachting itinerary very likely includes cruising in U.S waters (at some point) so it is necessary for all crew to be legally entering the country on the correct visas.
+If the crew don’t have the right visa it can lead to logistical issues for the yacht.

 As we all know yachting offers a very transient lifestyle, however, there has been no specific visa created for yacht crew entering the US on boats or looking for work onboard.
-The B1B2, though it is the most appropriate for crew working (or looking for work) on yachts, however it was in no way created for that purpose.
+The B1B2 is a multi-entry visa that is considered the most appropriate visa for superyacht crew by the US embassy.

 So how do you get a b1/b2 visa?